kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ### Back on trail

-Twenty minutes into the walk.
-The adrenaline triumphs over any logical reasoning and make us both say, *"Fuck it, let's just keep going until the end of the trail"*.
+Twenty minutes into the walk, adrenaline triumphs over any logical reasoning and makes us both say, *"Fuck it, let's just keep going until the end of the trail"*.
 Ah, the overthinking!
 At least it served us in shipped weight, but did we need the drama?
 We laugh. *"It would be too frustrating to return once we're on the move"*.

 It's 9:17am.
 We see humans beings on the trail, everybody faster than us.
 Our goal is reaching the peak of the trail in 2-3 hours, hoping we're left with plenty of time to continue on a slower pace.